 Heart Failure and Ischemia

 The LV aneurysm can generate severe ventricular tachyarrhythmias leading to sudden cardiac death.
-The fibrous tissue at LV aneurysm site or the transition zone of normal myocardium and the aneurysmal wall can be arrhythmia focus.
+The fibrous tissue at the LV aneurysm site or the transition zone of normal myocardium and the aneurysmal wall can be arrhythmia focus.

 Ventricular Rupture and Cardiac Tamponade

-The evaluation can include following diagnostic testings:
+The evaluation can include the following diagnostic testings:

-In anteroposterior or slightly oblique view of chest x-ray, a ventricular aneurysm forms a well-circumscribed opacity projecting beyond the regular cardiac outline.
+In an anteroposterior or slightly oblique view of chest x-ray, a ventricular aneurysm forms a well-circumscribed opacity projecting beyond the regular cardiac outline.
 In contrast, in the lateral view, it forms a rounded or oval shadow, partially or entirely superimposed upon that of the heart.

 Magnetic Resonance Imaging

-The use of MRI as a noninvasive modality for identifying LV aneurysms and for assessing resectability makes it a reliable test.
+The use of MRI as a noninvasive modality for identifying LV aneurysms and assessing resectability makes it a reliable test.
 For this purpose, dark-blood imaging may be employed to define the anatomy.
 It helps in delineating the bulging of the aneurysm.
 The blood pool motion in the aneurysm is characterized by dynamic bright-blood imaging.

 Radionuclide ventriculography may demonstrate a ventricular aneurysm.